owen-ho/MAD-AY22-P05-Team-B/README_QIREN.md

 ### Friends Page

+Similarly, users can scroll to the top of the page by clicking the tab again.
+There is also a search icon for the users to search for other users within each page

 **Current Friends**
+Users can view their current friends in the "Friends" tab

 <img src="https://user-images.githubusercontent.com/104065272/182044422-5cfbf82a-a310-4924-bea7-d049ebb1e4df.jpeg" alt="drawing" width="400"/>

 **Incoming Requests**
+Users can view their incoming friend requests

 <img src="https://user-images.githubusercontent.com/104065272/182044639-26363884-a050-4156-896a-29345023383e.jpeg" alt="drawing" width="400"/>

 **Explore Friends**
+Users can see all other users and send friend requests to them

 <img src="https://user-images.githubusercontent.com/104065272/182044747-17ec1824-e2e9-46b0-97e8-34bb73e3a336.jpeg" alt="drawing" width="400"/>